vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 using Microsoft.Bot.Builder.AI.Luis;
 using Microsoft.Bot.Builder.Dialogs;
 ```
-We won't use the above just yet, but can you guess when we might?
+We won't use all of the above namespaces just yet, but can you guess when we might?

-1. Focus your attention on the `ConfigureServices` method which is used to add services to the bot.
+1. In the **Startup.cs** class, focus your attention on the `ConfigureServices` method which is used to add services to the bot.
 Review the contents carefully, noting what is built in for you.

 > A few other notes for a deeper understanding:
 >